Geometry-Aware Generation of Adversarial Point Clouds: Experiments

+which computes the $l_2$-norm distance between any neighboring point $\vq \in \mathcal{N}_{\vp}$ and its projection onto the tangent plane $\mathcal{T}(\mathcal{N}_{\vp})$ computed from the neighborhood $\mathcal{N}_{\vp}$.
+Note that a surface is generally considered fair if its curvatures are globally minimized.
+The proposed measure (\ref{Eq:GeoRegularityMeasure}) is easily computable, and functions as an approximate surrogate of the globally maximum curvature defined on the discrete point cloud, since a surface with high values of local curvature gives a high value of $R(\mathcal{P})$.
+The proposed $R(\mathcal{P})$ is also relevant to the measure of perceptual aesthetics \cite{MiuraAesthetics,LigangAesthetics}, since both of them are motivated from the same desired surface property of fairness.
+A better-performing method is expected to generate adversarial results that achieve higher attack success rates and lower values of $R(\mathcal{P}')$, simultaneously.
+We also conduct subjective studies for a qualitative evaluation by collecting human preferences from Amazon Mechanical Turk.

-\textbf{Models and Implementation Details --} We use PointNet \cite{PointNet}, PointNet++ \cite{PointNetPP}, and DGCNN \cite{DGCNN} as our classifiers of interest, against which comparative methods fire attacks.
+\textbf{Models and Implementation Details ---} We use PointNet \cite{PointNet}, PointNet++ \cite{PointNetPP}, and DGCNN \cite{DGCNN} as our classifiers of interest, against which comparative methods fire attacks.
 Without mentioning otherwise, all the methods follow a white-box, targeted attack protocol via point perturbation.
-We use Adam \cite{kingma2014adam} to optimize the objective (\ref{eq:GeoAdvObj}) of our proposed $GeoA^3$, where the learning rate and momentum are respectively set as $0.01$ and $0.9$.
+We use Adam \cite{kingma2014adam} to optimize the objective (\ref{eq:GeoAdvObj}) of our proposed $GeoA^3$; we use a fixed learning schedule of $500$ iterations, where the learning rate and momentum are respectively set as $0.01$ and $0.9$.
 We set $k = 16$ to define local point neighborhoods.
-We use the default values of $\lambda_1 = 0.1$ and $\lambda_2 = 1.0$ for penalty parameters in (\ref{eq:Geo}).
-The penalty $\beta$ in (\ref{eq:GeoAdvObj}) is initialized as $2,500$ and automatically adjusted via binary search, which follows \cite{CW}.
+We use the default values of $\lambda_1 = 0.1$ and $\lambda_2 = 1.0$ for penalty parameters in (\ref{eq:Geo}), the default one of $\lambda_3 = 1.0$ for that in (\ref{eq:GeoP}).
+The penalty $\beta$ in (\ref{eq:GeoAdvObj}) is initialized as $2,500$ and automatically adjusted by conducting 10 runs of binary search, which follows \cite{CW}.